nuxeo/nuxeo/README.txt

 Install
 -------

-Setup properties in a file called "build.properties" according to you needs and run "ant deploy" to deploy on a jboss with nuxeo installed.
+Setup properties in a file called "build.properties" according to your needs and run "ant deploy" to deploy on a jboss with nuxeo installed.